parasoft/parasoft-demo-app/README.md

 | updateItemsInStock    | Bidirectional streaming method which takes information to update item stock and responds with updated item information |
 ### Using gRPC service with SOAtest

-#### For gRPC Json service
+#### JSON service
-1. To use gRPC Json service with SOAtest, you need to install grpc plugin in SOAtest first, then create a messaging client with grpc transport.
-2. There are request formats of gRPC Json method.
-- getItemsInStock(ItemId):
+- getItemsInStock: expects a number of Long type as item id in request body.
+- getItemsInStock: expects empty request body.
+- updateItemsInStock: expects a request body as below.
     ````json5
-    1  // Long number
-    ````
-- getItemsInStock():
-    ````json5
-    "" // Empty string
-    ````
-- updateItemsInStock(ItemRequest):
-    ````json5
     {
-      "id": 1,    // Long Number
+      "id": 1,    // Long
-      "value": 1, // Int Number
+      "value": 1, // Int
-      "operation": "ADDITION" // Enum value  ADDITION or DEDUCTION
+      "operation": "ADDITION" // Enum type: ADDITION | DEDUCTION
     }
     ````
-#### For gRPC Protobuf service
+#### Protobuf service
-To use gRPC Protobuf with SOAtest, you need to add [protobuf-extension.jar](src/main/resources/extension) to SOAtest first.Then you can create protobuf client to make calls.
+To use gRPC Protobuf service with SOAtest Protobuf clients, you need to add [protobuf-extension.jar](src/main/resources/extension) to **Parasoft > Preferences > System Properties** in SOAtest & Virtualize desktop first.
+Then the message types for request body will be loaded into the Protobuf clients.

 ## Using Parasoft JDBC Proxy
 1. Find the **ParasoftJDBCDriver.jar** in **{SOAtest & Virtualize installation directory}/{version}/proxies**.